| Title: | Client Library for SpatioTemporal Asset Catalog |

 ... |

-config parameters to be passed to GET or POST methods, such as add_headers or set_cookies. |
+configuration parameters to be passed to GET or POST methods, such as add_headers or set_cookies. |

 encode |